bombshell-dev/tab/README.md

 # tab

 Shell autocompletions are largely missing in the JavaScript CLI ecosystem.
-This tool bridges that gap by autocompletions for `pnpm`, `npm`, `yarn`, and `bun` with dynamic option parsing and context-aware suggestions and also Easy-to-use adapters for popular JavaScript CLI frameworks like CAC, Citty, and Commander.js
+Tab provides a simple API for adding autocompletions to any JavaScript CLI tool.

+Additionally, tab supports autocompletions for `pnpm`, `npm`, `yarn`, and `bun`.

 As CLI tooling authors, if we can spare our users a second or two by not checking documentation or writing the `-h` flag, we're doing them a huge favor.
 The unconscious mind loves hitting the [TAB] key and always expects feedback.
 When nothing happens, it breaks the user's flow - a frustration apparent across the whole JavaScript CLI tooling ecosystem.

 Tab solves this complexity by providing autocompletions that work consistently across `zsh`, `bash`, `fish`, and `powershell`.

-### Installation
+## Installation

 ```bash
 npm install @bomb.sh/tab